HomeTravel GuideUzbekistan SightsSamarkand SightsZarafshan Reserve in Samarkand

 Zarafshan Reserve in Samarkand

-In 1948, a narrow strip of the Zarafshan valley along the banks of the Zarafshan River was transferred to the Samarkand forestry for the collection of bank protection and protective plantings.
+The Zarafshan Reserve was established to protect areas of foothill tugais, administered by the State Committee of the Republic of Uzbekistan for Forestry.
+In 1948, a narrow strip of the Zarafshan valley along the riverbanks was transferred to the Samarkand forestry for bank protection and protective planting purposes.

 Editable Title